Emerging market: Emerged market

 Also referred to as "emerged economy" or "emerged country".

 Emerging markets share the economic characteristics such as low income, high growth economies that use market liberalization as their main means of growth.
 Of course, emerging economies can develop out of such emerging status, entering the post-emerging stage.
-When emerging markets "graduate" from their economic status, they are referred to as emerged markets.
-Countries like Israel, Poland, South Korea, Taiwan, the Czech Republic, and city-states such as Singapore have transitioned from emerging to “emerged”.
+When emerging markets are promoted from their economic status, they are referred to as emerged markets.
+Countries like Israel, Poland, South Korea, Taiwan, the Czech Republic, and city-states such as Singapore have transitioned from emerging to "emerged".
 These emerged markets tend to be characterized by higher incomes and relatively stable political schemes, compared to those categorized as emerging markets.

-Commonly listed
+Commonly listed countries

 Various sources list countries as "emerging economies" as indicated by the table below.

-A few countries appear in every list (BRICS, Mexico, Turkey).
+A few countries appear in every list (BRICS, Mexico, Turkey, South Africa).
 Indonesia and Turkey are categorized with Mexico and Nigeria as part of the MINT economies.
 While there are no commonly agreed upon parameters on which the countries can be classified as "Emerging Economies", several firms have developed detailed methodologies to identify the top performing emerging economies every year.
 While often treated as one group, emerging market economies are diverse in their factor endowments as well as real, financial, and external linkages.
+Beyond their levels of financial integration and overall economic development, the size of each market also matters because smaller (but otherwise just as developed) markets may be considered less favorable investment targets.

 BBVA Research

-In November 2010, BBVA Research introduced a new economic concept, to identify key emerging markets.
+In November 2010, BBVA Research introduced a new economic concept, to identify key (i.e. large and fast growing) emerging markets.

-This classification is divided into two sets of developing economies.
+This classification divided economies into two groups based on the overall size of each market and its absolute (not per capita) growth potential.

-As of 2014, the groupings are as follows:
+As of 2014, the groupings were as follows:

 EAGLEs (emerging and growth-leading economies): Expected Incremental GDP in the next 10 years to be larger than the average of the G7 economies, excluding the US.

 NEST: Expected Incremental GDP in the next decade to be lower than the average of the G6 economies (G7 excluding the US) but higher than Italy's.